-If the student is unable to meet all of the prerequisite requirements prior to the program start date or if an unpresented event occurs that prevents the student from starting the program, faculty have discretion to grant continued provisional/contingent admission and delay the student's program start date.
-If the student successfully completes the prerequisite requirements in the designated time frame, the student does not need to reapply to the graduate program, but will need to retake FCS 6260 in the summer prior to their new fall start date.
+If the student is unable to meet all of the prerequisite requirements prior to the program start date or if an unprecedented event occurs that prevents the student from starting the program, faculty have discretion to grant continued provisional/contingent admission and delay the student's program start date.
+If the student successfully completes the prerequisite requirements in the designated time frame, the student does not need to reapply to the graduate program, but will need to retake FCS 6260: Preceptor Recruitment and Stewardship in the summer prior to their new fall start date.